gsoules/MkDocs/digital-archive/docs/plugins/avantlocation.md

 1. Unzip `AvantLocation-master.zip` into your Omeka `plugins` folder
 1. Rename the folder to `AvantLocation`
 1. Activate the plugin from the Omeka `Plugins` page
+1. Provide the required values on the configuration page

 ## Warning